affkoul/chatgpt-trello/README.md

 Bonus:

-Follow the youtube tutorial below from "24:08 till the end for support on how to get users access your app without having to type in the port number, just like every production app will work.
+Follow the youtube tutorial below from "24:08 till the end for support on how to get users access your app without having to type in the port number, just like every production app should work.

+[How to Deploy a Next.js Application on a VPS Server - Next.js + Headless WordPress [ part 15]](https://youtu.be/kHL1FGg0XDA)

 ![GAC Logo](https://geniusandcourage.com/favicon.ico)